-How to Boost Retirement Savings with the $1,000-a-Month Rule
+How to Boost Retirement Savings with the $1,000 Retirement Rule

 $1000-a-month rule

 Saving for retirement comes in many shapes and sizes, and strategies are not one-size-fits-all.
-Having a successful and beneficial retirement plan requires research, adjustments, and diligent work from the participant.
-However, the ends justify the means as the old expression goes, and money saved from income and investments will be a boon for your retirement years if managed properly.
+Developing a successful retirement plan requires research, adjustments, and diligent work.
+However, as the saying goes, the ends justify the means—money saved from income and investments will benefit your retirement years if managed properly.

-Having a set-it-and-forget-it mindset when saving for retirement will only go so far.
+Relying solely on a set-it-and-forget-it mindset won’t go far.
 That’s why it’s important to try new approaches to make your money grow and work for you in the future.
-One example is the $1,000/month rule.
-Created by Wes Moss, a Certified Financial Planner, this strategy helps individuals visualize how much savings they should have in their retirement fund for true retirement readiness .
+One example is the $1,000 retirement rule.
+Created by Wes Moss, a Certified Financial Planner, this strategy helps individuals visualize how much they should have in their retirement fund for true retirement readiness.

-According to Moss , you should plan to have $240,000 saved in order to have $1,000 of disposable income each month in retirement.
-And for each additional $1000 of disposable income you wish to have available, you need to have another $240,000 in retirement savings.
+According to Moss, you should plan to have $240,000 saved to secure $1,000 of disposable income each month in retirement.
+For each additional $1,000 of disposable income you wish to have available, you need to accumulate another $240,000 in retirement savings.

-As a general rule of thumb, you will withdraw approximately 5% of your retirement income every year for expenses.
+As a general rule of thumb, you will withdraw approximately 5% of your retirement income annually for expenses.
 The Balance breaks down the numbers below:

-Moss notes that this strategy is a rule of thumb, and depending on factors such as inflation, the stock market, Social Security, pensions, part-time work, other income streams, and more, the total will vary throughout your lifetime.
+Moss notes that the $1,000 retirement rule is really just a rule of thumb, and factors such as inflation, the stock market, Social Security, pensions, part-time work, and other income streams may cause the total to vary over your lifetime.

 Someone who retires early in their 50s will have to withdraw smaller amounts each month for their retirement savings to last longer, and someone retiring after the age of 62 can afford to increase their spending.